Liferenko/Liferenko/README.md

 Yep, I’m up for hotdogs (ketchup, mayo and mustard pls), Erlang/Elixir, one-backpack life and this beep-boop-boop-bop song ().

-I’m currently learning Erlang, OTP and AWS.
+I’m currently learning Rust, Erlang's OTP and AWS.

 📫 How to reach me:
 - https://liferenko.t.me